 Rs 2000 Note Withdrawn RBI Notice

 Hence RBI has decided to withdraw Rs 2000 notes from circulation and asked people to deposit Rs 2000 notes in their bank account or exchange them for other denomination bank notes in any bank branch till the last date.
 RBI has given a deadline of 30 September 2023 to deposit the 2000 rupee note without paying any extra charge.
-If you have a 2000 rupees banknote and want to deposit in a bank account then you can go to your bank branch in which you have a bank account and it will start depositing 2000 rupees notes from 23rd May 2023 and till 30th September 2023 will continue.
+If you have a 2000 rupees banknote and want to deposit in a bank account then you can go to your bank branch in which you have a bank account and it will start depositing 2000 rupees notes from 23rd May 2023 and till 30th September 2023.
 There is plenty of time to exchange or deposit the 2000 rupee banknote in your bank account.
-More details can check from the below section.
+More details can be found in the below section.

 Rs 2000 Banknote Withdraw – How is it being done

-As per the RBI Rules, Rs 2000 banknote had printed and introduced in 2016 under section 24(1) of the RBI Act 1934.
-The printing of Rs 2000 banknotes has been done due to maintaining the currency requirement of the economy in an expeditious manner after the withdrawal of the legal tender status of all Rs 500 and Rs 1000 banknote circulation at that time.
+As per the RBI Rules, the Rs 2000 banknote was printed and introduced in 2016 under section 24(1) of the RBI Act 1934.
+The printing of Rs 2000 banknotes has been done due to maintaining the currency requirement of the economy expeditiously after the withdrawal of the legal tender status of all Rs 500 and Rs 1000 banknote circulation at that time.
 To serve that purpose and with the availability of banknotes of other denominations in sufficient quantity, the printing of ₹2000 banknotes was discontinued in 2018-19.

 Demonetization of Rs 2000 Banknote, Deadline & Limit